 If you’re struggling to determine what type of security guard services your business needs, then we’ve got your back.
 In this article, we’ll take an in-depth look into the security industry, from the various services it provides to the environments that each role is best suited for.

 What are the Different Types of Security Guard Services?

 The security industry is diverse, which is why not all officers have undergone the same training or handle the same set of responsibilities.
 Their skills and duties are hinged on the client or the environment that they’re required to be in.

-This means that security guards can’t be interchanged and should be hired based on the specific purpose that they’ll be fulfilling.
-With that, here’s a breakdown of a few types of security guard services;
+This means that security guards can’t be interchanged and should be hired for different types of security services based on the specific purpose that they’ll be fulfilling.
+With that, here’s a breakdown of a different types of security guard services.

 The extra training that Commissioned Officers are required to go through makes them ideal for dangerous or life-and-death situations, such as protecting large amounts of money, expensive items, and high-security locations.
 This role is incredibly risky since they’re almost always in scenarios that may result in altercations or worse.

 As their name suggests, Non-Commissioned Officers or “Unarmed Guards” are those whose duties are restricted to providing light security and maintaining order.
 While they aren’t allowed to carry weapons, most are equipped with tools like batons and pepper spray, which is why they’re still capable of restraining disorderly individuals should the need arise.